 - Methodology/research tasks required to undertake the research

 - Any particular needs, if applicable (e.g. resources, facilities, fieldwork or equipment that are necessary for your proposed research program).

 A good way to start your proposal is to think about your potential audience.

 - Who is your academic audience and how might this work affect their understanding of the field?

 - Is there an audience beyond academics, such as practitioners or the general public, who might care about your work?
 Why should they care?

 In most cases it is sufficient to demonstrate that there is academic interest, but identifying the potential broader interest in your findings can be a way to help you find the most relevant and pressing problems.

 Unsuccessful proposals tend to suffer from a number of common problems.
 The most common is that the researcher is not really asking a genuine research question, but seeking supporting evidence for a preconceived idea.
 Ask yourself: are you seeking new knowledge or trying to prove something you think you know?

-The research proposal can be a difficult document to write.
+The research proposal (format, sample) can be a difficult document to write.
 If you are already in contact with potential supervisors they may read over early drafts and provide advice.